by-student-2017/CP2k-v.9.1-examples/README.md

 - EAM 40000 points: EPS_SPLINE 1.0E-8
 - Accuracy: DFT 1 meV, ReaxFF 43 meV.
 Typically, EAM should be considered worse than these accuracies.
 - The score in EAM is specified by nr and nrho in Zhou04_create_v2.f.
 Just set nr and nrho to the same value.
 This github has 20,000 points.
 The "+1" is necessary so don't leave it out !
+- As stated in NIST, the combinations shown above may not have been fully tested for all the elements, but they will be useful.
+Since you only need to let QS take care of the reactive parts, it is enough if the structure of the substrate you want, such as vacancies and element substitutions, is maintained.

 ## Basis (ls /usr/share/cp2k)